LaVoy Finicum: First arrest attempt

 On January 26, Finicum was one of several occupation leaders who left the refuge in Harney County in a two-truck convoy.
 The convoy also included the occupation leaders, Ammon Bundy, Ryan Bundy, Shawna Cox and Ryan Payne, and two supporters, Victoria Sharp and Brian Cavalier.
-Their intention was to speak at a public meeting in John Day, Grant County.
-Finicum was driving his white 2015 Dodge Ram pickup truck, followed by a dark-colored Jeep.
+Their intention was to speak at a senior center in John Day, Grant County.
+Finicum was driving his white Dodge pickup truck, followed by a dark-colored Jeep.

 Oregon State Police unsuccessfully attempting to arrest two of Finicum's passengers, Ryan Bundy and Shawna Cox, during a traffic stop.
 Finicum fled.

 State and federal authorities used the opportunity to intercept them with a two-phase operation involving a traffic stop and a roadblock about two miles further along the highway.
 Both were set up on an unpopulated stretch of U.S. Route 395 in Harney County.
-The operation had originally been planned for a location in adjacent Grant County, but was moved to Harney County because the Federal Bureau of Investigation (FBI) and Oregon State Police (OSP) considered the Grant County sheriff, Glenn Palmer, to be a security leak because of favorable comments he had made with respect to the militants.
+The operation had originally been planned for a location in adjacent Grant County, but was moved to Harney County—federal and state police considered Grant County Sheriff Glenn Palmer a security risk due to his pro-militia comments.
 Authorities feared a militia response, and a location was selected with poor cell phone service.

 As the convoy entered the operation area, vehicles driven by the FBI and the OSP pulled in behind the Jeep.
-When the Jeep pulled over, Ammon Bundy and Brian Cavalier were peacefully arrested.
+When the Jeep pulled over, Ammon Bundy and Cavalier were peacefully arrested.
 The driver of the Jeep, Mark McConnell, who was a government informant and the only occupant of the vehicle with a firearm, was not arrested or charged.

-Driving the leading vehicle, Finicum initially kept going but eventually stopped as well.
+Driving the lead vehicle, Finicum initially kept going but eventually stopped as well.
 Police fired a 40 mm plastic-tipped round of pepper spray, which hit the top of his truck.
 At that point, Ryan Payne exited Finicum's truck and surrendered peacefully.
 Finicum's other passengers, Ryan Bundy, Shawna Cox and Victoria Sharp, remained in his truck.

 After Payne's surrender, Cox and Bundy each started recording cell phone videos of the confrontation.
 The videos captured police identifying themselves as Oregon State Police and ordering Finicum to turn off his engine.
-Refusing their order, Finicum yelled back that he was going to meet Palmer and that the only way officers could prevent that meeting was to shoot him.
-Finicum yelled at the troopers, "You back down or you kill me now.
+Refusing their order, Finicum shouted back that he was going to meet Sheriff Palmer and that the only way officers could prevent that meeting was to shoot him.
+Finicum yelled at the troopers: "You back down or you kill me now.
 Go ahead.
 Put the bullet through me.
 I don't care.
 I'm going to go meet the sheriff.
 You do as you damned well please."